aseldawy/CS167/remote-access.md

     ```shell
     cs167_login
     ```
 4. You should be connected to your CS 167 machine.
 You will find the machine name written at the prompt.
-You can also find your machine name by running the comman `hostname`.
+You can also find your machine name by running the command `hostname`.
 Take a note of that machine name since we will use it later.
 It will have the format of `class-###`.
+5. To exit from cs167 machine to bolt, type `exit`.
+To exit back to your local machine, type `exit` again.

 ## Part III: Setup key access to bolt
 To make it easier to access your machine, we will set up password-less access.